 - 1 InfoSec Southwest 2012 Speaker challenge coin

 - Custom portrait of yourself for our website and your own personal use

-- Access for yourself and a significant other to the speaker reception dinner
+- Access for yourself and a significant other to the speaker-only event on Thursday

 - Complimentary lunch and drinks during the turbo talks lunch sessions